-David's garden backs onto the Southern boundary of the Wetlands and the owls spent a considerable amount of time in the trees in that area thereby providing some excellent, day-This photo-opportunities. enabled time. photographer Richard Moss to record some memorable images (see above).
+David's garden backs onto the Southern boundary of the Wetlands and the owls spent a considerable amount of time in the trees in that area thereby providing some excellent, day-time, photo-opportunities.
+This enabled photographer Richard Moss to record some memorable images (see above).
 At the beginning of July, David reported that the pair of owls had successfully reared several youngsters.
 This delighted local residents who were, on occasions, lucky enough to see (and hear!) the family of owls in their back gardens.